Around 22% of recorded crime in Lincolnshire affects a business. We want to help you protect your businesses against all forms of crime.

 - Keep your organisation's security software patches up to date

 - Most importantly for ransomware, back up the data that matters to you, because you can't be held to ransom for data you hold somewhere else.

 For more information, visit the National Cyber Security Centre website.

-Also, see our computer crime advice page for more information.
+Also, see our cyber crime advice page for more information.

 - Use a secure container for carrying cash but do not draw attention to it.
 If you have large amounts of cash to bank, use a recognised cash carrying company to collect it.

 - Vary your route and the times that you go to the bank.
 Don’t use public transport.
 Use busy main roads and walk against the flow of the traffic.